SteveBronder/ideas/yae.md

 **Overview of Code-generation via Expression Templates**

 When you write a chained tensor expression, nothing computes immediately.
 Instead, each operator builds a node in a compile-time expression tree.
-Only when you assign or explicitly call evaluate do we “walk” that tree and emit real loops.
+Only when you assign or explicitly call evaluate do we "walk" that tree and emit real loops.

 #### 1. Lazy expression trees